 The Adventures of Huck Finn (1993)

-The exploits of Huckleberry Finn have not lessoned with the passing of time.
-Since his adventure with Tom Sawyer and the Injun Joe's stolen treasure, Huck has moved into different circles.
-Having been taken in by the wealthy Widow Douglas, he attends school (when he feels like it), befriends whom he pleases, and often returns home to win the younger Ms. Douglas over to his side with some fantastic explanation for why he has a black eye, where his school jacket's gone off to, and why it looks like he's been swimming when he really hasn't been.
-Huck is in the midst of a fistfight with a fellow school boy with Tom cheering him on from the sidelines when his fist falters.
+The exploits of Huckleberry Finn have not lessened with the passing of time.
+Since his adventure with Tom Sawyer and Injun Joe’s stolen treasure, Huck (Elijah Wood) has moved into different circles.
+Taken in by the wealthy Widow Douglas (Dana Ivy), he attends school (when he feels like it), befriends whom he pleases, and returns home to win the younger Ms. Douglas over to his side with a fantastical explanation for why he has a black eye, where his school jacket’s gone off to, and why it looks like he’s been swimming when he really hasn’t been.
+Huck is amid a fistfight with a fellow school boy with Tom cheering him on from the sidelines when his fist falters.

-Staring down past the boy's terrified face to the imprint of a shoe, he backs off in horror.
+Staring down past the boy’s terrified face to the imprint of a shoe, he backs off in horror.
 He knows that print with the inlaid cross.
-It's his Pap's.
-Sprinting past the crowd of jeering boys, he dashes for the security of his Negro friend Jim, whom he believes can foretell the future.
-Jim tells him that his magic hairball doesn't reveal everything, but that it would be best to slip away for awhile.
-Foolishly, Huck tarries too long and is kidnapped by his father, who is determined to have what little money Huck's mother has left to him.
-The mean old man is as 'drunk as a pig' and attempts to kill the boy but comes to his senses the following morning.
-He locks Huck up in his cabin and sets off for town and another bottle of whiskey.
-Huck takes the opportunity to set up his own 'murder,' convinced his Pap will forget all about him in believing that he was broken in on by a gang of thugs.
+It’s his Pap’s.
+Sprinting past the crowd of jeering boys, he dashes for the security of his Negro friend Jim (Courtney B. Vance), whom he believes can foretell the future.
+Jim tells him his magic hairball doesn’t reveal everything, but it would be best to slip away for a while.
+Foolishly, Huck tarries too long and gets kidnapped by his father (Ron Pearlman), who is determined to have what little money Huck’s mother left to him.
+The mean old man is as ‘drunk as a pig’ and attempts to kill the boy but comes to his senses the following morning.
+He locks Huck up in his cabin and sets off for town to get another bottle of whiskey.

 Language: